Why we’re providing this service:

-Yes, we offer additional testing for ADHD and sensory processing issues.
-Each test is $175 or $300 for both.
+Yes, we offer additional testing for ADHD, OCD, and PTSD.
+Each test is $175, $325 for two, or all for $450.
 We may add more screening tests, such as for depression or anxiety, as there is need.

 How will the assessment sessions go and will my family members/former caregiver(s) need to be involved?

 You will need a laptop, desktop computer, or mobile phone with a secure internet connection in a quiet space.
 We will meet over Zoom, which is a secure and HIPAA compliant platform.
 Zoom is free to use and utilizes video and audio.
 Your webcam and microphone will need to be enabled for the sessions, however non-speaking clients may communicate by solely typing or using AAC.

 Within the $600 package there are two sessions; the first session is used to gather your psychosocial history and conduct an IQ test.
 Additional testing is sent home for you to complete on at your own pace and must be returned at least 72 hours before your final session.
 Within the $1200 package there are three sessions; the first and second sessions are used to gather your psychosocial history and conduct testing, additional testing is sent home for you to complete on at your own pace and must be returned at least 72 hours before your second session.
 The final session offers you an in-depth discussion of the report and findings, along with community referrals and recommendations.